feedzai/feedzai-openml/README.md

 ## Developing

-The key concept is that of a `MachineLearningProvider`, i.e., implementations of that interface are capable of yielding objects that can load machine learning models (already trained) in a way that Feedzai platform can use them.
+The key concept is the `MachineLearningProvider`.
+To implement an OpenML provider, you have two options:

-An extension of that interface resides in `TrainingMachineLearningProvider`, which adds the ability to train new machine learning algorithms within Feedzai platform.
+* To load trained machine learning models to the Feedzai platform, implement the `MachineLearningProvider` interface.

-These are the entry point for developers: an implementation of either results in an OpenML provider that can be used for, respectively, loading and training external algorithms to those already provided by Feedzai.
+* To train new machine learning algorithms within the Feedzai platform, implement the `TrainingMachineLearningProvider` extension of the `MachineLearningProvider` interface.

-The `openml-example` project shows a trivial implementation of those concepts.
+See the `openml-example` project for a trivial implementation of those concepts.

 ### IDE Compatibility

 This project makes use of the [jgitver Maven plugin](https://github.com/jgitver/jgitver).
-When using Intellij IDEA you must configure the project to skip the plugin altogether: [see issue](https://github.com/jgitver/jgitver-maven-plugin/wiki/Intellij-IDEA-configuration).
+When using Intellij IDEA you must configure the project to skip the plugin altogether.
+[See the related issue](https://github.com/jgitver/jgitver-maven-plugin/wiki/Intellij-IDEA-configuration).